Introduction to Bash File

 3. Reading a single line

-Now that we have seen how to write into a file it becomes inevitable to understand how to read from a file.
-Here we would use the keyword read along with the opposite redirection operator “<” to fulfill the utility.
+Now that we have seen how to write into a file, it becomes inevitable to understand how to read from a file.
+Here we would use the keyword read and the opposite redirection operator “<” to fulfill the utility.

-Here -r is to make sure that the line which is read is raw and doesn’t escape and backslash characters.
+Here -r ensures the line read is raw and doesn’t escape and backslash characters.
 The word variableName is the variable where this line would be stored after it is ready for further use.
-Though this is one of the ways, there are other ways of reading a file as well.
+Though this is one of the ways, there are other ways of reading a file.

 Code: